Minister or Wedding Officiant Page

 Question: How much of an offering should I ask for doing a marriage ceremony?

 Answer: Generally this is up to you.
-On the average you might request an offering of $50 to $200 or more for doing a wedding ceremony depending on the size of the town or city, and whether or not it is a simple or formal ceremony.
+On the average you might request an offering of $50 to $300 or more for doing a wedding ceremony depending on the size of the town or city, and whether or not it is a simple ceremony or semi-formal ceremony, or formal ceremony.
+Most of the ceremonies you will do are simple informal ceremonies, done in peoples homes, gardens, parks, almost any location.
+Our Marriage Ministers Handbook is an excellent reference for doing informal and semi-formal weddings ceremonies.

 Question: Do I have to have a church to do weddings?